gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 Let's hit F5 and see what happens next.
 As you might have expected, our MessageReceived handler was invoked.

 > You can also see that after computing the message size, the code passes a message to *IDialogContext.PostAsync(...)*.
 The *PostAsync* method is how the Bot Framework sends messages back to the user.
 Finally, *MessageReceived* calls *IDialogContext.Wait(MessageReceived)*.
-This instructs the Bot Framework to wait indefinitely for a response from the user and to invoke the MessageReceived handle when the message is received.
+This instructs the Bot Framework to wait indefinitely for a response from the user and to invoke the MessageReceived handler when a message arrives.
 At this point, the state of the dialog is serialized until it receives another message.

 Let's F5 one more time and take a look at our Emulator.

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator-response.png)

 Nice!
-We can see the bot returned a message to us (via the *PostAsync* call).
+We can see the bot returned a message to us (thanks to the *PostAsync* call).
 Keep your breakpoints in place, and type another message into the Emulator.

 Hmm...this time we went straight to the *MessageReceived* without calling *StartAsync*.
-> This is because *StartAsync* is only called the first time the dialog is invoked for a given conversation (remember, we instructed Bot Framework to *Wait* for incoming messages and invoke *MessageReceived* when they arrive.
+> This is because *StartAsync* is only called the first time the dialog is invoked for a given conversation (remember, we instructed Bot Framework to *Wait* for incoming messages and invoke *MessageReceived* when they arrive).
+Apparent, we are still in the same conversation.

-You can also *End Conversations*, essentially wiping out the state of a given conversation.
-While you can do this programmatically, you can also do so directly through the Bot Emulator one of two ways shown below:
+You can always *End Conversations*, essentially wiping out the state of a given **conversation**.
+Upon doing so, the next message sent by the user will initiate a new **conversation**.
+While you can do this programmatically, you can also do so directly through the Bot Emulator one of two ways as shown below:

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator-end-conversation.png)